kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 -- have pdf and resposne pre-generated -> upload same pdf again and compare resutls to oneeach other.

+Deterministic feature

+This one is basic CRUD opetation on top of iterm!
+Just add UI to

+Create, read, update, and delete items for each user, with an option to share with other users.
 3. Review with LLMs
 4. Review with Ivanna